 The most apparent innovator in the e-commerce space is Amazon.
 While Amazon began as an online bookstore, it has grown into the most prominent online retailer in the world.
 The vast product offerings and speedy delivery have impacted the sales of many brick-and-mortar retail giants.

 Those that adapt to the changing state of retail affairs by engaging consumers online will flourish in the future.
-During the 2018 Christmas shopping season, a survey conducted by Doddle showed that nearly three-quarters of the 2000 shoppers polled (68%) indicated that they have made multiple online purchases that were later picked up in the store.
 Here we will explore the BOPIS business model and how it can benefit your real-world establishment.

 What Is BOPIS?